Tom Liesegang: Reviews

 The paintings themselves take many different forms.
-Liesegang tend to work in series, fleshing a challenge out to its logical conclusion. [...]
+Liesegang tends to work in series, fleshing a challenge out to its logical conclusion. [...]
 Street paintings convincingly simulate the look and feel of asphalt.
 Cave paintings capture the claustrophobic majesty of ancient peoples and hieroglyphics.
 A series on streetwalkers is appropriately decadent, and a series of X-Ray paintings shows that Liesegang has given thought to new modes.